Free • No signup Add Someone into group photo · Free

 Sports team photo Add this player from the reference into the team photo, in the back row, same uniform and pose

 Tip: Markers are optional.
-Try without them first — the AI usually gets it right.
+Try without them first — the AI usually matches scale and lighting accurately.

 Try it free